 We use data you have provided—If you don’t indicate whether an individual is living or deceased, we will determine his or her status based on information you provide.
 We assume an individual is living unless there is death information or his or her birth date is more than 100 years ago.
 If there is no birth or death information, we estimate dates by looking at relatives in the tree.

 If we’ve determined an individual is still alive, he or she is identified in your tree with a “Living” label.
 Users who don’t have permission to view living people in your tree will see a “Private” label.

 In our extensive databases you may find information about living individuals; quite often this is information that has been made public by government institutions or other groups.
-Before we publish information on our site, we consider a number of things, including industry guidelines, rules and best practices, laws and regulations, and customer needs, so we can be thoughtful and responsible in our approach.
+Before we publish information on our site, we consider a number of things, including industry guidelines, rules, best practices, laws and regulations, and customer needs, so we can be thoughtful and responsible in our approach.

 If you find a record about yourself or a living family member that you are uncomfortable with, please contact Member Services.

-You can invite friends and family members to view and collaborate on your tree using their email addresses or Ancestry user names.
-To invite someone to your tree, select the tree from the Family Trees button at the top of any Ancestry.com page, then choose “Share your tree” and follow instructions on how to share.
+You can invite friends and family members to view and collaborate on your tree using their email addresses or Ancestry usernames.
+To invite someone to your tree, select the tree from the “Trees” button at the top of any Ancestry page, then choose “Share your tree” and follow instructions on how to share.
 You can assign each person one of these roles:

 Regardless of the role you assign, no one else can delete or rename your tree, change tree settings, or invite others to view your tree.
 And you can change who can see living individuals at any time.
 Please note that you are responsible for ensuring that the living people in the tree that you want to share have consented to having their information shared.